TheTestingMuse/thetestingmuse.github.io/_posts/2017-03-27-accept-misnomers.md

 ---
 layout: post
 title: Accept misnomers - The bigger picture is helping, not correcting language
 description: "...
-What we need to strive for is the establishment of a common "language" on projects that allow the participants the ability to discuss things in the most efficient manner possible adding as little ambiguity into the discussion as possible, not to pick apart people's differing descriptions of the same thing."
+What we need to strive for is the establishment of a common 'language' on projects that allow the participants the ability to discuss things in the most efficient manner possible adding as little ambiguity into the discussion as possible, not to pick apart people's differing descriptions of the same thing."
 date: 2017-03-27 13:24:49 +01:00
 author: David
 permalink: /blog/accept-misnomers/